Minister of Education (1999 – 2004), Minister of Water Affairs,(1994 – 1999) and a member of Parliament in the National Assembly from 1994– 2007.

 While teaching, Asmal obtained a BA degree through the University of South Africa (Unisa).

-In 1959 he went abroad to study law.
+In 1959 he went abroad to study law at London school of Economics.
 He graduated from the London School of Economics four years later.
 After qualifying in Britain and Ireland as a barrister, Asmal lectured at Trinity College in law.
 Asmal was a member of both the London and Dublin bars and obtained two master's degrees during this time.

 Precluded from returning to his land of birth because of his political activities, Asmal began teaching at Trinity College.
 For the next 25 years, specializing in human rights, labour and international law, he lectured in Dublin and rose to Dean of the Faculty of Arts (1980-1986).
 In 1983, he received the Prix UNESCO in recognition of his work in the advancement of human rights.
 On his return to South Africa, he became Professor of Human Rights at the University of the Western Cape (1990-1994).

 He worked for South African Non-Racial Olympic Committee (SAN-ROC) and was vice-president of International Defence and Aid Fund (IDAF) for Southern Africa from 1968 to 1982.Asmal also added his efforts to civil rights campaigns in other parts of the world, including Palestine and Northern Ireland, and served on international legal commissions.
-He was also president of the Irish Council for Civil Liberties between 1976 and 1990.
+He was also chairperson of the Irish Movement Council from 1974 to 1990, the Britishand Irish Anti-Apartheid movements.

 The popularizing of a culture of human rights throughout society has been a contemporary goal of Asmal’s.
 This he has done via his service on the African National Congress’s (ANC) structures, especially the National Executive Committee (NEC), and through his chairing of the Council of the University of the North, to which he was appointed in December 1992.